 Leave the blanket covering the entire surface for at least 15-20 minutes.
 Do not attempt to remove it to check if the fire has been put off before that.

-Here is what you’ll need to do if your clothes are on fire.
+Here is what you’ll need to do if your clothes catch on fire.

 Reach out and pull on the tapes of the closest fire blanket immediately.

 As it releases from its box, quickly wrap it around yourself completely.
 Be sure to cover most of your clothing as possible, instead of just the on-fire part.